escreven/liveimport/README.md

 LiveImport eliminates the need to restart a notebook's Python server to reimport code under development in external files.
-Suppose you are maintaining symbolic math code in ``symcode.py``, LaTex formatting utilities in ``printmath.py``, and a simulator in ``simulator.py``.
+Suppose you are maintaining symbolic math code in ``symcode.py``, LaTeX formatting utilities in ``printmath.py``, and a simulator in ``simulator.py``.
 In the first cell of a notebook, you might write